megamaz/NoodleExtensions-python/README.md

 This is a Python Noodle Extensions Editor for Beat Saber levels.
 Manually editing a JSON file over a long period of time can get really annoying, so this should speed up the process!

 ## How do I use it?
-The docs can be found [Here!](https://github.com/megamaz/NoodleExtensions-python/blob/master/docs/documentation.md)\
+The docs can be found [Here!](https://github.com/megamaz/NoodleExtensions-python/blob/master/docs/documentation.md) (needs to be finished!)\
 Just go in the releases tab and download the latest version.

 ## Extra notes: